Pitchstep/web/README.md

-# 1.0.0 PREVIEW
+# Sith14Fun
+## 1.0.0 Public Preview 2
-## MAJOR UPDATE
+### MAJOR UPDATE
-The 1.0.0 update is VERY SOON here!
-Check it outie now on sith14.fun!
+####Bugfixes, almost finished with the new layouts, pages removed for better connection.
+Website secured by Secure14 & Google.